DANIEL MORGAN GRADUATE SCHOOL RESEARCH LIBRARY

 - Terrorism and Counterterrorism

-DMGS library users also have access to a variety of digital resources, including numerous periodicals, JSTOR libraries, and the Strategic Defence and Security Studies Collection from Taylor and Francis.
-In addition, the library provides interlibrary loan (ILL) and document delivery services to current students, faculty, and staff.
+DMGS library users also have access to a variety of digital resources, including and newspapers, periodicals, and topical databases.
+In addition, the library provides interlibrary loan (ILL) services for students, faculty, and staff.

 Students at Daniel Morgan have access to professional assistance for their research projects.
 Students can use research time more efficiently by receiving specialized user education.
-Ms. Walters will assist students at all stages of the research process and will work with students to find useful reference works and online indexes.
-Ms. Walters is also willing to assist students in finding the best ways to locate and use these tools to find the relevant information students need.
+The Library Director will assist students at all stages of the research process, and will work with students to find useful reference works, online indexes, and other sources, illustrate the best ways to locate and use resources to find the relevant information students need.
 The Library Director provides assistance and training to students through:

 Library guides (LibGuides) are available in the library.
 Library guides serve as starting points by organizing library resources by topic.
 Brief tutorials explain what these resources include and how to search them.
-You may wish to link to these guides and tutorials from the student portal.

 Students are introduced to relevant research materials for a specific course assignment.
 Librarians outline the research process and demonstrate the library catalog (KOHA), databases, and relevant open source resources.
 They can even create a course guide tailored to your assignment.
 Students get hands-on practice using these resources in the DMGS Library.

-The Library Reserve Service offers options for required and supplementary course materials; contact the Library Director for information about placing materials on reserve.
-Materials designated as “reserve” do not circulate for the duration (usually a semester) of this status, and limited photocopying is permitted in accordance with appropriate copyright guidelines.
-Reference materials do not circulate; exceptions to this policy are determined by the Library Director.
+Materials designated as “reserve” do not circulate.
+Limited photocopying is permitted in accordance with appropriate copyright guidelines.
+Reference materials and Course Reserves do not circulate; exceptions to this policy are determined by the Library Director.